 + When can I visit the Heidelberg Project?

-The Heidelberg Project is free and open to the public daily, rain or shine.
+The outdoor art environment is free and open to the public daily, rain or shine.
 All are welcome to visit anytime!
-We do, however recommend visiting during daylight hours to be respectful of our neighbors.
+We do, however, recommend visiting during daylight hours to be respectful of our neighbors.

 + I'm planning a visit to the HP.
 Is it safe?

 While we make every effort to maintain a reasonable level of safety within the Heidelberg Project, please use caution and common sense as you would in any large urban area.
 Please beware of panhandlers soliciting for donations or unauthorized tours of the Heidelberg Project.
 Do not leave valuables visible in your vehicle and use caution if venturing beyond the Heidelberg Project on foot.
 We recommend that you travel by car or by taxi.

 + How do I get to the Heidelberg Project?